-Asheville Academy helps young girls from Rhode Island deal with their emotional and behavioral struggles in a supportive therapeutic environment.
+Asheville Academy provides a therapeutic environment for young girls from Rhode Island who are struggling with emotional and behavioral issues.
 Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Rhode Island find success.
-Asheville Academy may be located in Western North Carolina, but it is one of the nation’s top therapeutic boarding schools and has helped families from Rhode Island.
+Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for Rhode Island families.

 Finding Help for Your Daughter with a Rhode Island Therapeutic Boarding School

-Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
-Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
-Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
+As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
+We are a certified non-public school in the State of North Carolina that offers small learning environments to meet each student’s abilities, study habits, and motivations.
+As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
 This personalized learning approach allows us to help girls achieve academic success in a positive environment.

-Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for Rhode Island girls and their families.
-Specifically designed for young girls ages 10 to 14, our focus specializes in helping Rhode Island girls struggling with depression, anxiety, grief, defiance or underperformance.
+Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for Rhode Island girls and their families.
+Our program was specifically designed for young Rhode Island girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.